Maine hospitals scramble for supplies, try to build capacity quickly

 “Our only hope is if social distancing works to avoid us getting swamped,” Michaud said.

-Chuck Hayes, MaineGeneral Health president and CEO in Augusta, said supplies are a constant concern.
+Chuck Hays, MaineGeneral Health president and CEO in Augusta, said supplies are a constant concern.

-“Your needs are constantly changing as the epidemic increases,” Hayes said.
+“Your needs are constantly changing as the epidemic increases,” Hays said.
 “We are concerned about our future supplies, and we evaluate them every single day.
 We have enough for the short term.”

 Public health experts also are sounding the alarm about a nationwide shortage of ventilators, which buy time for patients with the most acute symptoms to fight off the virus.
 Michaud said the first priority is the protective equipment and the testing, but ventilator supplies also are a concern.